-This symposium is dedicated to activities through which researchers, companies and citizens can strengthen Frisian.
-Speakers from academia, the private sector and government discuss and showcase their work with interactive demonstrations of games and apps.
+This symposium was dedicated to activities through which researchers, companies and citizens can strengthen Frisian.
+Speakers from academia, the private sector and government discussed and showcased their work with interactive demonstrations of games and apps.

-The symposium is a part of the COLING workshop (made possible by the Marie Sklodowska-Curie RISE "COLING" grant) and takes place in Gebouw Z in Leeuwarden (The Netherlands).
+The symposium was a part of the COLING workshop (made possible by the Marie Sklodowska-Curie RISE "COLING" grant) and took place in Gebouw Z in Leeuwarden (The Netherlands).